Compliance Institute 2023 Events

 Join us in collaboration with IOB to celebrate World Data Protection Day and hear insights from Garrett O'Neil, Assistant Commissioner at the Data Protection Commission on topical issues in data protection and the DPC’s priorities for 2023.

-Whistleblowing Directive (Free for Members/ONLINE)
+Whistleblowing Directive (Online)

 Overview